yvs314/epi-net-m/README.md

 Open `/m-core/sweep.m` in MATLAB.
 Review the _parameters section_ and the requested _instance name_.
 Run `sweep.m`.

-#### Figure export
+### Solution export

-Semi-automated, look into `./fig` after running the script.
-`fAllNodesAbs` tracks per-compartment evolution for all nodes `fStacked` shows per-node stacked plots of the form `z(t)+s(t)+r(t)`.
-There's also `m-core/figSimplex.m` that plots each node's trajectory in `(z,s)` simplex.

-#### “Time Series” export
-Automated, look into `./out` after running the script.
+Automated, look into `./out` after running `sweep.m`.
-Two sets of `.csv` are produced, giving each simulation _day_'s population of each node's compartments, both in absolute and fractional forms.
+Four sets of `.csv` are produced, giving each simulation _day_'s population of each node's compartments, both in absolute and fractional forms for _optimal control_ and _null control_.
+The _per-node_ **control effort** is exported in `NAME-frac.csv` as `uX` columns, where `X` is the simulation day's number.

+### Figure export
+Use the routines in [`/tools/viz`](https://github.com/yvs314/epi-net-m/tree/master/tools/viz) to produce _choropleth maps_ (only available for county-level agregation).
+The in-MATLAB routines are
+- `figStacked.m` _stacked plot_ `z+s+r` for a given node
+- `figSimplex.m` all the nodes' trajectories in the `(z,s)` simplex (_% infected_, _%susceptible_)
+- `figTrajectory.m` all the nodes' trajectories for a given _compartment_: susceptible `s`, infected `z`, or recovered `r`

-#### Compatibility notes
+### Compatibility notes

 Requires at least **MATLAB R2019** due to reliance on `tiledlayout` for handling subplots

 ---
+## Usage: Visualization
+See the VegaLite-based routines in [`/tools/viz`](https://github.com/yvs314/epi-net-m/tree/master/tools/viz).

+There are two Pluto.jl-based notebooks, which work for county-level aggregation and provide `.svg` export:
+- `network-explorer.jl` Displays the _designated airports_ as computed with Oboe, the census tracts, and also per-county populations
+- `solution-explorer.jl` From `.csv` _solution files_ displays
+    - the absolute numbers of infected per county, side-by-side in **optimal control** vs **null** control
+    - the **control effort** per-county
+    - average **control effort** plot (average over populations)

+The VegaLite **schemas** used in the above two are in `vega-specs.jl` and can be used independently, e.g. through Jupyter Notebook or Julia-for-VS-Code.

+---
 ## Acknowledgements

 The data set and benchmark instances are in part derived from the [FluTE](https://github.com/dlchao/FluTE) data, coupled with U.S. domestic carrier air travel data from [U.S. Bureau of Transportation Statistics](https://www.transtats.bts.gov/) and airport information from [Openflights repository](https://github.com/jpatokal/openflights).

-**Yaroslav Salii** @yvs314 is the principal author, who designed the original version of the Oboe data processing routine and the MATLAB implementation of the [Forward-Backward Sweep](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/m-core/sweep.m) numerical solution method for Network Metapopulation SIR Epidemic Model with Social-Distancing Optimal Control.
+**Yaroslav Salii** @yvs314 is the principal author, who designed the original version of the Oboe data processing routine and the MATLAB implementation of the [Forward-Backward Sweep](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/m-core/sweep.m) numerical solution method for Network Metapopulation SIR Epidemic Model with Social-Distancing Optimal Control, and VegaLite-based visualizations.

-**Kara Ignatenko** @karaign implemented the Oboe command-line interface, significantly improved the performance of air travel network generator [mkPsgMx](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/tools/Oboe/travel.jl), and implemented the [FromFile.jl](https://github.com/Roger-luo/FromFile.jl)-based modular version of the Oboe data processing routine.
+**Kara Ignatenko** @karaign implemented the Oboe command-line interface, significantly improved the performance of air travel network generator [mkPsgMx](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/tools/Oboe/travel.jl), implemented the [FromFile.jl](https://github.com/Roger-luo/FromFile.jl)-based modular version of the Oboe data processing routine, and Pluto.jl-based _solution explorers_.

-**Rinel Foguen Tchuendom** and **Shuang Gao** @sigmagao contributed an early version of the [Euler method solver](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/m-core/old-eulerkron.m) for Network Metapopulation SIR Epidemic Model in Kronecker product notation.
+**Rinel Foguen Tchuendom** and **Shuang Gao** @sigmagao jointly contributed an early version of the [Euler method solver](https://github.com/yvs314/epi-net-m/blob/8584d09125a2250032ff8300365daa92fe3941e4/m-core/old-eulerkron.m) for Network Metapopulation SIR Epidemic Model in Kronecker product notation.

+This software was written when the authors were with _McGill University_.